Want the best of VICE News straight to your inbox? Sign up here.

 The White House has struggled to explain why the U.S. chose to kill Soleimani and why he was an imminent threat.
 Defense Secretary Mark Esper on Sunday, for instance, wasn’t able to provide any intelligence that Soleimani was planning to attack embassies, like the president has suggested.

-And, finally, Trump even managed a sarcastic dig at Sen. Cory Booker.
+And, finally, Trump even managed to get a sarcastic shot in on Sen. Cory Booker.
 The low-polling Democrat dropped out of the primary race Monday.

 “Really Big Breaking News (Kidding): Booker, who was in zero polling territory, just dropped out of the Democrat Presidential Primary Race,” the president tweeted.
 “Now I can rest easy tonight.
 I was sooo concerned that I would someday have to go head to head with him!”